mhedgpeth/cafe/docs/demo.md

 * Chef logging to its own file, rolled
 * NLog controlling the level, pattern, etc.
 * Rest of server that is consumable by a log4X log viewer, like Log4View
-* Run `cafe status` and notice that the runs are in the history
+* Run `cafe job all` and notice that the runs are in the history
+* Run `cafe job [guid]` and get detailed information on a particular job

 ## Scheduling

 * Schedule Chef to run every 30 seconds, defined in `server.json`
 * Run `cafe service stop`
 * Run `cafe service start`
-* Easily view the schedule through the `cafe status` command
+* Easily view the schedule through the `cafe job all` command
 * Everything scheduled, including the ad-hoc things, are run **serially**.
 That means no conflicts!
-* Keep running `cafe status` and notice what's happening.
+* Keep running `cafe job all` and notice what's happening.
 View the logs for a deeper view.

 ## Pausing